You better not shout, you better not cry…

 For me, the biggest challenge is resisting arguments.
 I love to tell people that I’m right, and you’d simply be amazed at how often I am! *wink* But that behavior can slice a festive atmosphere in half like a butter knife through Christmas pudding, so put it away!

-It’s not always easy, but you’ll dodge potentially unpleasant situations and make things more merry for your loved ones in the process.
+It’s not always easy, but you’ll dodge potentially unpleasant situations and make things merrier for your loved ones in the process.

 Remember: When in doubt, smile and hug!